What xTool confirmed

 Where the buying math is still blind

-You still cannot model shop-level ROI until xTool publishes MSRP, ink format, ink price, cleaning and maintenance costs, throughput, and accessory bundles.
+You still cannot model shop-level ROI until xTool publishes MSRP, accessory prices, ink format, ink price, film and laminator consumables, cleaning and maintenance costs, throughput, and bundle details.

 What to watch before treating it like a purchase

-Track real checkout pricing, P3 and P2/P2S workflow proof, ink maintenance details, and then compare those answers against the same E1 proof-bench deck before building a production plan around the O1 Omni.
+Track real checkout pricing, media widths, roll-feed reliability, lamination waste, finish durability, P3 and P2/P2S workflow proof, ink maintenance details, and then compare those answers against the same E1 proof-bench deck before building a production plan around the O1 Omni.

 FAQ